lbrayner/dotemacs/README.md

 ![Screenshot](https://user-images.githubusercontent.com/5733531/113137631-27791e80-91fb-11eb-8584-440de202f68f.png)

-Yes, it looks great on a terminal with `tmux`, and I use it!
+Yes, it looks great on a terminal, and I use it!
 See?